Welcome to O'Kenny River Tubing

 Where can we find washrooms?

-Washrooms are available at our shop, our gegular lower run has a porta potty at the park 1/2 way through and a porta potty at the parking lot where you exit.
-We expect most people find a simpler option as they float.
+Washrooms are available at our shop, our regular lower run has a porta potty at the park 1/2 way through and a porta potty at the parking lot where you exit.
+We expect most people can find a simpler option as they float.
 Standard pool etiquette doesn't apply to rivers.

 What is the river like?